 Best cherry blossom viewing spots in Nagoya: Kanazawa Castle, Yamazaki Riverside, Inuyama Castle, Tsuruma Park, Nagoya Peace Park, Nabana no Sato Botanical Garden

 Located between Tokyo and Osaka, Nagoya is one of Japan’s prominent castle towns.
 Today, it’s also home to automaking giants such as Toyota, Honda, and Mitsubishi Motors.
-Other than industrial products it is known for, Nagoya’s restored castle, ancient shrine and parks are also beautiful scenic spots for beautiful cherry blossom viewing.
+Other than the industrial products it’s known for, Nagoya’s restored castle, ancient shrine and parks are also beautiful scenic spots for beautiful cherry blossom viewing.

 Photo credit: Visit Nagoya

-If you’re in Nagoya during springtime, do catch the Weeping Plum Tree Festival (17 Feb – 20 Mar 2024).
+During springtime, catch the Weeping Plum Tree Festival, which usually happens between mid-Feb and mid-March.
 Although they’re not cherry trees, there are 12 kinds of plum trees in bloom at the Nagoya City Agricultural Center dela Farm.
 The festival usually features a morning market and an outdoor market.

 Read also: Day trips from Nagoya: Gateway to the Hidden Gems of Mie and Gifu Prefectures